 The Guided Word Practice books have been designed for ease of use.
-Each book has a built-in stand.
 Lesson pages for each lesson are on one side and the corresponding student Read-Aloud pages are on the opposite side.
 Scripts are provided and are formatted as follows: